Tim Hofmeester

 Presentation

-As a wildlife biologist I have an interest in all wildlife, but I have a special passion for small carnivores and generally focus on the smaller wildlife species.
+As a wildlife biologist I have an interest in all wildlife, but I have a special passion for small carnivores and generally focus on the smaller wildlife species (including rodents and bats).
+One of my aims is to increase the interest in these lesser known mammals of stakeholders and the general public.
 The majority of my research looks at how land-use and climate influence the presence and abundance of wildlife, as well as interactions among species, and how this impacts ecosystem functioning.
-I have a strong focus on wildlife monitoring and work on including non-professionals into this monitoring to increase trust and reduce conflict in wildlife management.
+I aim for an inclusive wildlife monitoring by involving volunteers (citizen science) and different stakeholders (hunting associations, county administrative boards).
+I use these monitoring data to study wildlife responses to climate and land-use.
+Furthermore, I have an interest in conservation technology, applied statistics, disease ecology, and social aspects related to wildlife.
+I currently collaborate with computer scientists, wildlife managers, and social scientists, to strive for a direct impact of my science on society.
 I am specifically interested in how we can use technology to improve wildlife monitoring, and how we could use this technology to bring people in contact with nature.

 Currently, I have three (sometimes intertwining) lines of research in which I run several projects: